TelluIoT/ThingML/testJar/Custom_Tests_README.md

 #Custom Tests

-A custom test is describe by a `test*.properties` file similar to the following:
+A custom test is described by a `test*.properties` file similar to the following:

 ```
 #Depandancies List